GarrettJudd/Azure-UK-NHS/Data Analytics/Azure Security and Compliance Blueprint - UK NHS Data Analytics Overview.md

 - Advanced access policies are configured on a need basis.
 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.
 - All keys in Key Vault are protected by specialized hardware security modules.
-The key type is an HSM Protected 2048-bit RSA Key.
+The key type is a hardware security module protected 2048-bit RSA Key.
 - All users and identities are granted minimum required permissions using role-based access control.
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.